Arthur Masuaku: West Ham United

 On 8 August 2016, Masuaku joined West Ham United on a four-year contract for a £6.2 million fee.
 He made his West Ham debut in a 2–1 away defeat to Chelsea on 15 August 2016.
 Masuaku admitted that he found his Premier League debut very tough due to the pace and physicality of the league.
 He scored his first goal for West Ham in an EFL Cup tie against Bolton Wanderers on 19 September 2017.

 In the FA Cup fourth round game against Wigan Athletic on 27 January 2018, Masuaku was sent off for spitting at Wigan's Nick Powell following a challenge.
 It was the first sending-off of Masuaku's career.
 Masuaku apologised for the sending off, saying the incident was "totally unacceptable and out of character".
 He received a six match ban for the offence.

 In July 2019, having played 75 times for West Ham, Masuaku signed a contract extension with the club until 2024 with an option to further extend the contract for two years.

 On 4 December 2021, Masuaku scored the winning goal in a 3–2 victory over defending UEFA Champions League winners Chelsea.
 The goal, a mishit cross that caught out Chelsea goalkeeper Edouard Mendy at his near post, was his only Premier League goal.

 Beşiktaş

 On 2 August 2022, Masuaku joined Turkish team Beşiktaş on a season long loan with an option to buy in 2023.
 On 17 April 2023, Masuaku completed a permanent transfer to Beşiktaş.
 The fee was undisclosed by the clubs but was reported by some sources to be in the region of £2million.

 On 30 June 2025, Beşiktaş announced Masuaku's departure from the club.

 Sunderland

 On 10 August 2025, Masuaku signed a two-year contract with Premier League club Sunderland.

+On 27 January 2026, Masuaku joined Lens in Ligue 1, where he already played as a youth, on loan until the end of the 2025–26 season.

+Konyaspor

+On August 10, 2026, Masuaku joined Konyaspor in Turkey on a two-year deal.